- What a Dog's Liver Does

 - lack of coordination

-What Causes Liver Damage and Disease?
+What Causes Canine Liver Disease and Damage?

 There are many causes of liver damage and disease.
+Below we have listed and discussed some of the main factors in liver diseases.

 Dogs are more likely to develop liver damage as they age.
 Like any other organ, it both starts to function less optimally over time and has had time to suffer from damaging things that have happened to it.